cloudfoundry-community/stackdriver-tools/examples/cf-stackdriver-example/README.md

 ## Try it out

 Navigate to your application's URL and attempt to submit a guestbook entry.
-You should see a new error in the [Stackdriver Errors]()
+You should see a new error in the [Stackdriver Errors](https://pantheon.corp.google.com/errors) console.